-The Medal for Excellence in Studies for a particular grade level is awarded to the student who has the highest weighted academic grade point average over the first three quarters of that school year, excluding summer school courses, Intersession courses, independent study and off-campus courses.
+The Medal for Excellence in Studies for a particular grade level is awarded to the student who has the highest weighted academic grade point average over the first three quarters of that school year, (the three-quarter grade point averages are averaged) excluding summer school courses, zero block courses, Intersession courses, independent study, online, and off-campus courses.
+Calculations are carried only to the second decimal point and calculations are not rounded up or down.